Save £300 on 5 April 2021 departure

-Discover the faded colonial grandeur
+remains.
+Discover faded colonial grandeur

-of Havana and Trinidad, the delightful
+in Havana and Trinidad, delightful rolling

 the historical sites of the revolution and the

 ever-present rhythms of the son and mambo

 View more climate information & imperial units